yucongkoo/tp/docs/team/yucongkoo.md

     * Added documentation for the features `add`, `tag` and also the `Advanced Features` section.
     * Drafted the overall structure and formatting for features section to be used across team members.
     * Added the `Prefix to full-name prefix translation table` section.
+    * Checked the degree of standardization between different sections of the UG.
     * Tweaked the UG to make it pdf-version friendly.
   * Developer Guide:
     * Added the implementation details of the `tag` feature (including all the UML diagrams used in the explanation).